SOFT shell, HARD shell? There are no wrong answers here! Taste the tradition, grab a TACO with your favorite filling and join the fiesta. X

 National TACO Day is now part of the mainstream food calendar, recognized by major brands and small vendors alike.
 The move to the first Tuesday in October reinforces its link to โTaco Tuesdayโ and adds to its marketing strength.
 The day blends cultural celebration with commercial appeal, drawing attention to one of Americaโs most beloved foods while honoring its Mexican roots.

-๐ค National BOBBLEHEAD Day ORIGIN & HISTORY We celebrate National BOBBLEHEAD Day on the 7th…
+๐ค National VALERIE Day ORIGIN & HISTORY National VALERIE Day is celebrated on the 14th…